qeta422/css-sass-website/README.md

 # css-sass-website
-a website built with only using HTML, CSS, SASS
+a travelling website built with only using HTML semantic structure, grid, animations, CSS flexbox and position properties.